-The Gemstone Resources and Gemstone Reserves presented in this report are based on a Competent Persons Report ("CPR") for Kagem and MRM with an effective date of 1 July 2019, which have then been depleted by mining production for the period 1 July 2019 to 31 December 2022.
-The Gemstone Resources are reported inclusive of the Gemstone Reserves, both correct on 31 December 2022, the Effective Date of this Gemstone Resources and Gemstone Reserves report.
+The Gemstone Resources and Gemstone Reserves presented in this report are based on a Competent Persons Report ("CPR") for Kagem and MRM with an effective date of 1 July 2019, which have then been depleted by mining production for the period 1 July 2019 to 31 December 2023.
+The Gemstone Resources are reported inclusive of the Gemstone Reserves, both correct on 31 December 2023, the Effective Date of this Gemstone Resources and Gemstone Reserves report.
 [12.10(a)]

-At the Effective Date of 31 December 2022, GGL had total attributable Gemstone Resources of 1,331 Mct of combined emerald and beryl at an average value of USD5.22/ct, and 501.5 Mct of ruby and corundum at an average value of USD20.74/ct (average 2014-2022).
+At the Effective Date of 31 December 2023, GGL had total attributable Gemstone Resources of 1,130 Mct of combined emerald and beryl at an average value of USD2.90/ct, which is lower than previous years due to being based on only one higher-quality emerald auction in the year following the withdrawal of the planned November 2023 auction, and 497 Mct of ruby and corundum at an average value of USD23.46/ct (average 2014-2023).

 Operations at Kagem were resumed in a phased manner from March 2021, reached normal capacity in the financial year 2022.
 Operations at MRM were suspended in April 2020 and saw a phased resumption from March 2021, reaching normal capacity by the end of May 2021.
-The suspension of operations at both MRM and Kagem were due to Covid-19.
+The suspension in operations at both MRM and Kagem were due to Covid-19.